siefca/autolink_filter/README.txt

 - add an option for generating virtual terms with names containing all parent terms joint,
 - add an option for case insensitive matching,
 - add an option for case insensitive matching for first letter only,
-- add class exclusion support (e.g. elements that are enclosed with some class are not highlighted),
 - add an option to use tooltips field OR description,
 - add JS for tooltips,
-- reload html if overlaping terms are detected,

 - remove limits from sql if no values are present,
 - change DOM parser to faster.